- Services & advice

 Inclement weather refers to rain or abnormal climatic conditions.
 This type of weather can delay work and extend the time taken to complete the build.

-As inclement weather is out of a builder’s control, an allowance is generally factored into every residential building contract.
+As inclement and wet weather is out of a builder’s control, an allowance is generally factored into every residential building contract.
 This means the contract completion date can be pushed out by a set number of days if inclement weather has prevented work taking place.

 If the builder needs to claim more inclement weather days than were allocated in the contract, they’ll need to provide evidence that the allocated days were used up.